 - Levocetirizine (Xyzal®).

 Drowsiness can be caused by antihistamines.
 If you plan to drive while taking antihistamines, avoid alcohol.
+Different types of allergies treat with different methods.

 What are the treatment options for allergic rhinitis (hay fever)?